MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-quick-access.md

 - The **Global Secure Access Administrator** and **Application Administrator** roles in Microsoft Entra ID
 - The preview requires a Microsoft Entra ID P1 license.
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).

-To manage App Proxy connector groups, which is required for Quick Access, you must have:
+To manage Microsoft Entra application proxy connector groups, which is required for Quick Access, you must have:

 - An **Application Administrator** role in Microsoft Entra ID
 - Microsoft Entra ID P1 or P2 licenses